 The training vehicle is a 2015 Mazda CX5 Automatic 4-Cylinder All-Wheel Drive.
 The vehicle is safe, easy to drive, and comfortably suits the needs of a typical learning driver.

 Many drivers do well with the 3 or 6 lesson package if they have been driving under consistent and dedicated supervision, others need more.
-If I only have a student for one lesson, I am really only in a position to offer corrections on what they are doing improperly, rather that comprehensive instruction on critical strategies of defensive driving… which really is the big picture goal of training young drivers.
+If we only have a student for one lesson, we are really only in a position to offer corrections on what they are doing improperly, rather that comprehensive instruction on critical strategies of defensive driving… which really is the big picture goal of training young drivers.
 There is so much to cover.

-As a professional instructor, I am required to conduct training only in my designated driver training vehicle with a valid commercial vehicle inspection certification.
+As professional instructors, we are required to conduct training only in my designated driver training vehicle with a valid commercial vehicle inspection certification.

 There is no way to avoid having to meet this minimum time requirement no matter how much driving you have done in the year.

 I don't have lots of time to drive with my son, is it okay if he doesn't get in the required 60 hours of driving practice before his road test?

 Although it is possible to pass the road test, many young drivers are less likely to take parental driving advice once they have their “N” in hand.

 We will not take an inexperienced learner on challenging or busy roads during icy conditions.
 We’ll complete training strategies in zero-traffic situations.